blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 ### Hit points
 Hit points represent your physical well-being, reducing when you take damage.
 When your hit points fall to 0, you are dead.
+When you roll your hit points , you may add your constitution modifier for each die rolled.

 ### Armor class
 When an attack is made, it must meet or exceed the target's armor class(AC) to